nrepl/bencode/README.md

 ## License

-Copyright © 2018 Bozhidar Batsov and nREPL contributors
+Copyright © 2018 Meikel Brandmeyer, Bozhidar Batsov and nREPL contributors

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.